jlyonsmith/HowTo/New_iOS_Project.md

 1. `git com -am "Initial project"`
 1. `git push`

+## Fixing the Build

+1. Xcode will create the project in an extra sub-folder.
+Move it down one level.
+1. Fix the mess that ensues

 ## Adding Build Infrastructure

 1. Copy `.version` and `.version.config` files in, rename and tweak